-Many of my clients come to me with digestive issues and after uncovering their lifestyle, diet, stressors, etc., and we work together to come up with a plan that relieves those symptoms but also gets to the root cause of the issue.
-For some women, it’s food intolerances, for others it’s the absence of nutrient-dense foods and foods rich in probiotics or foods that nourish the microbiome, and for others, it’s stress and other lifestyle choices.
-If you or a friend has IBS and wants to know how to recognize symptoms, and what changes (including food choices) to make to your lifestyle to help alleviate discomfort, read more about IBS and what to be aware of.
+Many of my clients come to me with digestive issues and after discussing their lifestyle, diet, stressors, etc., we work together to come up with a plan that relieves those symptoms but also gets to the root cause of the issue.
+For some women, it may be food intolerances while for others, it’s the absence of nutrient-dense foods or foods rich in probiotics.
+Meanwhile, for others, stress and other lifestyle choices may also play a role in causing irritable bowel syndrome symptoms.

 What is IBS?

 You might also experience symptoms that have nothing to do with your digestion, including problems like muscle aches and pains, fatigue, the sudden urge to urinate, pain during intercourse or lack of libido.
-Women are more likely than men to get IBS, and a family history of the condition also raises your risk (1).
+Women are more likely than men to get IBS, and a family history of the condition may also increase your risk (1).

-The Difference Between IBS and IBD
+Differences Between IBS and IBD

-Symptoms that set IBD apart from IBS include blood in your stool, diarrhea that wakes you up at night, unexplained weight loss, vomiting, difficulty swallowing, persistent pain, and changes in your typical IBS symptoms (2).
-In these cases, it’s extra crucial that you see a doctor as these could be signs of a more serious problem.
+Symptoms that set IBD apart from IBS include blood in the stool, diarrhea that wakes you up at night, unexplained weight loss, vomiting, difficulty swallowing, persistent pain, and changes in your typical IBS symptoms (2).
+In these cases, it’s extra crucial that you see a doctor, as these could potentially be signs of a more serious problem.